ppy/osu-wiki/news/2026/2026-01-31-new-featured-artist-john-grant.md

 Hailing from the Washington metropolitan area in the United States, **John Grant** is a music educator by day and boundary-pushing composer and multi-instrumentalist by night.
 Niche online spheres like Newgrounds have taken **John Grant** in with open arms, where his distinct mix of live and MIDI instrumentation has grown its own cult following.

 For **10** one-of-a-kind tracks in pre-timed `.osz` form, head to [**John Grant**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/524)!
-Once you have your beatmapping canvas imported to the editor, the creative stuff is your responsibility.
+Once you have your beatmapping canvas imported into the editor, the creative stuff is your responsibility.

 **John Grant**'s introduction to the osu! community was just as unconventional as his music.
 And... we'll leave it at that.
 Let the music do the talking: